Alippok/week7day2lab/README.md

 Country Map Lab
 Extending the country application

 Display a map centered on the selected country.
-Add a marker to the country.
+DONE Add a marker to the country.
 Add an info window to the marker displaying the country statistics.
 Further: Add new Functionality. eg